giacomo9999/baby-name-scrutinizer/README.md

 --

-The app is styled (more or less) using a CSS library called Semantic UI: https://semantic-ui.com/
+The app is styled (more or less) using Semantic UI: https://semantic-ui.com/